Nine Peaks (manga): Video game

 In 2024, Ki-oon, the series' French publisher, released a browser game adaptation of the manga.

 Reception

 Marc Vandermeer of ActuaBD liked the story and setting.
 He also felt the artwork, especially the characters' faces, were very realistic.
 Faustine Lillaz of Planete BD felt the artwork was "fluid" and filled the page well.
 She also liked the characters.
 Columnists for Manga News liked the lead characters and their interactions.
 They also liked the use of time travel, which they felt was more subtle compared to Tokyo Revengers.

+In 2026, Nine Peaks was nominated in the Daruma for Best Action Manga category at the Japan Expo Awards.